 Yet euphoria and a sense of inevitability are two of the most reliable top indicators there are.
 A correction here would allow the market to execute “maximum pain” on new and leveraged participants, one of its favourite pastimes.
 And right now most crypto charts look less like an ascending rollercoaster than they do a line drawing of the Burj Khalifa.
 Gravity is going to kick in sooner or later.

 Long story short: it is probably a matter of time until bitcoin starts its irresistible journey to $100k.
 But nobody knows when that time might be.
 It could be tomorrow, it could be next week, it could be in six months.
 The only (almost) certainty is that Tesla won’t be the last company to buy bitcoin.
-(Two weeks ago, Microstrategy ran a conference to help companies looking to buy bitcoin; ).
+(Two weeks ago, Microstrategy ran a conference to help companies looking to buy bitcoin; more than a thousand attended).
 Consider this our window before the corporate FOMO really sets in.

 On/Offchain